 In closing, New Business Prospecting is tough.
-Being able to quickly identify your prospects' attitudes and behaviours early on, will help you plan your time, your efforts and help you achieve your goals.
+Being able to quickly identify your prospects' attitudes and behaviors early on, will help you plan your time, and your efforts and help you achieve your goals.

 Trigger Worldwide is a Brand Marketing Agency, built specifically for businesses to create Sustainable Growth.
 Our proprietary tools and process methodologies harness Technology, Creativity & Innovation, leverage Economic Drivers and Consumer Beliefs to help businesses overcome marketing inefficiencies and achieve their Growth Agendas.